-In some cases it may be necessary for the Verifier to physically view the operation of particular Nominated Projects & Assets to confirm they comply with the technical requirements under Part B of the Climate Bonds Standard, however this is not generally required for an opinion to be formed.
+In some cases it may be necessary for the Verifier to physically view the operation of particular Nominated Projects & Assets to confirm they comply with the technical requirements under Part C of the Climate Bonds Standard, however this is not generally required for an opinion to be formed.

-Professional judgement and professional scepticism should be used by the Verifier to determine the level of testing required.
-The testing process can be iterative and cumulative until the Verifier is comfortable over the level of testing and evidence collected.
+Professional judgement and professional scepticism should be used by the Approved Verifier to determine the level of testing required.
+The testing process can be iterative and cumulative until the Approved Verifier is comfortable over the level of testing and evidence collected.

-The Verifier should obtain sufficient and appropriate evidence to form a conclusion on whether the bond conforms to the Climate Bonds Standard for an assurance Verification Engagement or to be able to provide a Report of Factual Findings on the conformance of the bond with the Climate Bonds Standard for an Agreed-Upon Procedures Engagement.
+The Approved Verifier should obtain sufficient and appropriate evidence to form a conclusion on whether the bond, loan or other debt instrument conforms to the Climate Bonds Standard for an assurance Verification Engagement or to be able to provide a Report of Factual Findings on the conformance of the bond, loan or other debt instrument with the Climate Bonds Standard for an Agreed Upon Procedures Engagement.